dmarron/virdetect/README.md

 It may be of interest to run virdetect with custom virus strains rather than the ones provided in virus_masked_hg38.fa and virus_masked_mm10.fa.
-To do so, download simulateReads.java, makeAlignedBed.java and maskGenome.java from the virdetect github.
+To do so, download simulateReads.java, makeAlignedBed.java and maskGenome.java from the java folder.
 To mask your custom genome fa (custom_virus.fa) for human data, run the following commands:
 ```javascript
 java simulateReads custom_virus.fa sim.fastq